 As provided by the Gainesville City Charter, the City Auditor is appointed by and reports directly to the City Commission.
 Resolution 970187 establishes City Auditor responsibilities and administrative procedures.
 An Audit and Finance Committee consisting of the Mayor and Mayor Pro-Tem provides oversight of activities.

-To promote honest, efficient, effective and fully accountable government.
+To promote honest, efficient, effective, transparent and fully accountable government.

 Serving the Public Interest

 auditing program of City operations, programs and activities.

 - Actively working with appointed officials in identifying

 that promote efficient and effective delivery of City services.